EOS-BP-Developers/wps-backend/contracts/README.md

 Parameters: `account_name watchman, uint64_t proposal_id`

+Description: Oversight automatically checks proposals with the CHECK VOTES status using the database and verifies that the proposal passed the vote threshold through this action.
+The proposal status changes to CHECKED VOTES.
+All fields required.

 #### rollbackvote

 Required authority: Committee (oversight)

 Parameters: `account_name watchman, uint64_t proposal_id`

+Description: Oversight automatically checks proposals with the CHECK VOTES status using the database.
+If the vote threshold hasn't been met, it rolls the status of the proposal back to ON VOTE.
+All fields required.

+#### approve

+Required authority: Reviewer

+Parameters: `account_name reviewer, uint64_t proposal_id`

+Description: Approve funding for proposals with the CHECKED VOTES status.
+Proposal status changes to APPROVED.
+All fields required.

+#### claimfunds

+Required authority: Proposer

+Parameters: `account_name account, uint64_t proposal_id`

+Description: Claim funding for a proposal with the APPROVED status.
+The proposer can claim a portion of the funds for each iteration of the project's duration.
+When all iterations have been completed, the proposal status changes to COMPLETED.
+It is then transferred to the completed proposals table.
+All fields required.

+#### rmvreject

+Required authority: Reviewer

+Parameters: `account_name reviewer, uint64_t proposal_id`

+Description: Clear a proposal on the rejected proposals table when it is no longer needed there.

+#### rmvcompleted

+Required authority: Reviewer

+Parameters: `account_name reviewer, uint64_t proposal_id`

+Description: Clear a proposal on the completed proposals table when it is no longer needed there.

+#### vote

+Required authority: Account owner

+Parameters: `account_name voter, uint64_t proposal_id, bool is_agree`

+Description: Vote for a proposal.
+The voter can choose to vote yes (true) or no (false) for a given proposal.
+In the database, the account's stake weight is counted.
+The account is added to the votings table.
+All fields required.

+#### unvote

+Required authority: Account owner

+Parameters: `account_name voter, uint64_t proposal_id`

+Descripton: Unvote for a proposal.
+The account is removed from the votings table.
+All fields required.

+#### rejectfund

+Required authority: Committee (oversight)

+Parameters: `account_name committeeman, uint64_t proposal_id, const string& reason`

+Description: Reject a proposal with APPROVED status being funded.
+The proposal is transferred to the rejected proposals table.
+All fiels required.

 #### checkexpire

 Required authority: None

 Parameters: `account_name watchman, uint64_t proposal_id`

+Description: Check whether a proposal has gone over the voting duration (default 30 days).
+If the duration has expired, the proposal is transferred to the rejected proposals table.
+All fields required.